 This work will involve engaging with stakeholders and community leaders, identifying potential funding, and creating a pilot program proposal for presentation to the Town Board.
 We need people who are effective communicators, may have grant writing experience, and/or are passionate about reducing food waste and eliminating all organics from our landfill.

-How does composting to reduce household food waste help with climate change?
+How does reducing & composting food waste help with climate change?

 We believe in proposing solutions that are informed, based in science, and minimize negative impacts while maximizing positive impacts.
 In proposing municipal composting for Fairport and Perinton, here are some resources we think will help our community understand and feel confident that municipal composting is important!